All photos can be viewed in our gallery

 Best state funded school

-Devonport High School for Girls named the best state-funded secondary school in the greater Plymouth area by the Real Schools Guide.
+Devonport High School for Girls named the Best State Funded Secondary School in the Greater Plymouth Area 2017 and 2018 by the Real Schools Guide.